Strike-F8/VS-Code-Tom-Language/README.md

 # TODO
 * What does "customize" mean?
     - Extend?
+    - The meaning of "customize" in various contexts
 * Glossary
     - 要素　(Element; shape, line etc.)

 ## About the TOM programming language
-* The TOM language was made for customizing Jissun Boushi
+* The TOM language was made for customizing the CAD software Jissun Boushi (実寸法師)
 * Tom is short for Taiwa Object Module
 * It is a very simple language with syntax similar to C++ and Java
-* Module files (*.tom) are created by compiling module source files (*.toms)
+* Module files (\*.tom) are created by compiling module source files (\*.toms)
 * Module files are excecuted using Jissun Boushi

 ### Language structure